 Swimming between Oahu and Molokai in Hawaii was an adventure of a lifetime.
 It was not an easy swim.
 I found that Molokai Channel was my most difficult swim of the Ocean's Seven Challenge.
 Molokai was my 6th swim of the challenge.
 The difficulty was not the distance of 26 miles but the currents.
 They are strong and powerful.
 Many times I felt like I was swimming in place and I was.
 I did have a few encounters with marine life.
 I was stung at least ten times by jellyfish.
 These jellyfish left painful red marks on my skin and welts.
 During the 8th hour I was bumped in my leg.
 I told the kayaker and he notified the main boat.
 They quickly scanned the water looking for a shark.
 But none was found, they presumed it was a dolphin.
 After that, I stayed within a foot of the Shark Shield (electronic device to deter sharks).
 A pod of pilot whales decided to visit.
-My kayaker Michael Scott was able to take video with his drone of them and said they were about two feet from my feet. ( As soon as I receive his footage, I will post it. ).
+My kayaker Michael Scott was able to take video with his drone of them and said they were about two feet from my feet.
+He was able to capture a video of them spouting rainbows from their blowhole.
+Incredible footage!! ( As soon as I receive his footage, I will post it. ).
 The after effects from a marathon swim varies but typically includes a very sore tongue due to prolong salt water exposure.
 My tongue is very painful and has a thick white coating.
 It was difficult to speak in the first few hours due to swelling.
 At the end of my marathon swim, I crawled on my hands and knees onto the beach.
 It's very common to have "sea legs" causing unsteadyness.
 I didn't want to stand immediately and then fall and break something.
 So I sat on the beach for a couple of minutes.
 When I stood, I was expectedly unsteady.
 My unsteady gait lasted for a few hours after my swim.
 Again, it is common for many marathon swimmer to have temporary effects from a long distance ocean swim.
 My skin exposure to the sun took its toll....I got a very bad sunburn.
 I have yet to find a sun screen product that last for several hours while swimming.
 Due to several jellyfish stings, I have several red marks and open areas on my skin.
 My worse sting was on my lips which caused painful swelling.
 I am currently treating all wounds....some with an antibiotic ointment others with special wound bandages.
 I'm treating my bad sunburn with aloe.
 And yes , it was worth the pain to have a successful swim.
 The pain will last only a couple of days but the joy of a successful swim will last a lifetime.
 Now to get back to my Molokai swim adventure.
 During my eighth hour of swimming, I felt like throwing in the towel and quitting my swim.
 I was getting sick and tired of being stung by jellyfish.
 Also I was having problems with motion sickness causing several episodes of vomiting.
 During these episodes of vomiting, my left leg was starting to have legs spasms.
 I turned to my young kayaker and mentioned that I was thinking of quitting.
 He encouraged me to continue.
 He said, "you will feel so much better when the sun comes up."
 He was right.
 I felt stronger at daybreak.

 I reached the finish line of Sandy Beach, Oahu in a time of 23 hours and 54 minutes.
 I became the 52nd person in their history to successfully swim across the channel and set a world record for the oldest woman.
 Age 66 years 107 days old.